 And what do you do if you are a speaker?

-It’s an important conference and you are keen to do well.
-You are in a session with two other speakers talking around a similar theme and you are, let’s admit it, anxious.
+It’s an important conference, and you are keen to do well.
+You are in a session with two other speakers talking around a similar theme, and you are, let’s admit it, anxious.
 You don’t know any of them.
-With a few weeks to go, an email appears, addressed to you and the other speakers in the session.
-“Hi, it’s Dr X, I’m going to be chairing your session at……… I would love to be able to give you a warm and personalised introduction, so please tell me a little about yourself and what your passion is, why you are talking about your topic”.
-You send something back as Reply All, as do the others, and you read little amounts of your co-speakers introductions and suddenly you find the speakers and the chair having a brief to and fro about an unusual hobby.
+With a few weeks to go, an email appears addressed to you and the other speakers in the session.
+“Hi, it’s Dr X. I’m going to chair your session at……… I would love to give you a warm and personalised introduction, so please tell me a little about yourself and your passion and why you are talking about your topic”.
+You send something back as Reply All, as do the others, and you read little of your co-speakers introductions, and suddenly you find the speakers and the chair having a brief to and fro about an unusual hobby.
 It’s all a little less threatening.

 When you arrive, you naturally start a quick chat with your co-speakers.
 The chair wishes you luck and says, “I’m looking forward to hearing you speak”.
-You co-ordinate the introduction and the timing cues.
-The reminders about keeping to time, well yes, of course, you will because it makes sense and it’s respectful.
+You coordinate the introduction and the timing cues.
+The reminders about keeping to time, yes, of course, you will because it makes sense and is respectful.
 The chair arrived early and can show you around the A-V system because the tech has disappeared for a moment.
 Your talk is loaded and runs smoothly.
-The chair enjoys a joke and a chat with a few of the strangers entering the room and casually moves them towards the front.
-They have been asked what they are hoping to get out of the presentations, and later a question around that theme is pulled from the audience.
+The chair enjoys a joke and a chat with a few strangers entering the room and casually moves them towards the front.
+They have been asked what they hope to get out of the presentations, and later a question around that theme is pulled from the audience.
 It starts on time, keeps to time and allows for questions.

-The chair has created an environment in which you were able to do your best, and the mini-theme to the session and conference have been bound together.
-You felt comfortable.
+The chair created an environment in which you were able to do your best.
+The mini-theme of the session and conference were bound together, and you felt comfortable.